-Close the Turnover Tap: Spotting and Fixing Training Gaps in Convenience Stores
+Close the Turnover Tap: Fix C-Store Training Gaps

 Key Takeaways

-• Early detection tools like voice-analytics surface subtle skill gaps (e.g., missed upsells or IDs).
+- Early detection tools like voice analytics can surface subtle skill gaps, such as missed upsells or ID checks.

 Why Training Gaps Hide in Plain Sight